shahadsaadhalharbi-byte/InterviewSense/README.md

 > **Automatic Evaluation of Interview Applicant Performance using Different Modalities**

 Instead of only asking interview questions, InterviewSense simulates an interview session, records spoken answers, analyzes answer relevance, observes facial emotions, and presents performance scores that help applicants understand their strengths and weaknesses.

-> This repository is a sanitized portfolio version.
-API keys, local database files, temporary audio files, and real user records are not included.

 ---